Hades32/temporalgen/README.md

 # Stub Generation for Temporal Activities

+> Beware, that this code is currently PoC quality, so expect some issues when using it - please report them!
+>
+> But this shouldn't stop you from using it, as the _generated code_ is perfectly fine and easy to inspect.

 When calling Temporal activities in Go you lose type safety, and it's a bit of boilerplate code.

 But imagine instead of this